BennyGitau/profile/README.md

 ### ParkMate
 An app designed to help users find and secure parking spaces easily and efficiently.
 The app offers a dynamic marketplace where users can discover, rent, and manage parking spots based on their needs and preferences.

+### Nandias' Garden
+A meticulously designed application for managing a pizza shop and facilitating customer orders.
+This superb app is developed with Django and boasts a stylish Bootstrap design.

 ## 📫 How to reach me